-When I was a librarian on of my favourite things to do was create book displays.
+When I was a librarian one of my favourite things to do was create book displays.
 I was in charge of school aged programming and that meant I pretty much had free reign over the juniors section.
 Around the holidays I was always surprised at just how many Christmas themed chapter books for kids there are out there!

-Christmas Themed Chapter Books for Kids
+Holiday and Christmas Chapter Books Kids Will Love

 Here are some of my favourite recommendations.
 Since they’re for kids, I would say most books fit within the age 6-12 range, with a few that might be enjoyed by teens and adults too.
 They’re great if you’re doing the 4 gift Christmas and looking for something to read or just want to get kids in the holiday spirit.